 “Wow.
 Comforting.”

-When the coupler finally clicked into place, the relay shuddered, throwing sparks.
-A thin blue arc of energy raced along the floor conduit and disappeared into the dark.
+When the coupler finally clicked into place, the relay shuddered, throwing sparks, and a thin blue arc of energy raced along the floor conduit before disappearing into the dark.
+Around them, the tunnel filled with a soft, low thrum; the sound of power returning.

 Minjae blinked.
-“What?”
+“Huh?”

 “With us,” Onyx said.
 “After you left NuYu.
 You could have disappeared.
 Started over.”